 Purpose and link to strategy Operation Maximum opportunity Performance conditions Changes from previous Policy 4b.
 ICG PLC Equity Award Rewards achievement of business KPIs, cash profits and employing sound risk and business management Aligns the interests of Executive Directors with those of shareholders Awards are made over shares in the Company after the end of the financial year At least 70% of an Executive Director's Total Variable Pay Award shall be delivered in ICG PLC Equity Shares normally vest by one third in each of the third, fourth and fifth years following the year of grant unless the Executive leaves for cause or to join a competitor, in which case the awards lapse.
 The Committee has discretion to vary the date of vesting if necessary or desirable for regulatory or legislative reasons In the event of a change in control (other than an internal reorganisation) shares vest in full Dividend equivalents accrue to participants during the vesting period and are paid at the vesting date PLC Equity Awards made are subject to both malus, until vesting, and clawback which will apply for up to seven years post grant.
-Forfeiture of compensation may be triggered by, amongst other things, a misstatement of the accounts, fraud, regulatory breaches and See details above in relation to the overall annual variable award See details above in relation to the overall annual variable award See details above in relation to the overall annual variable award See details above in relation to the overall annual variable award See details above in relation to the overall annual variable award See details above in relation to the overall annual variable award See details above in relation to the overall annual variable award At least 70% of the annual variable award will be paid in the form of ICG PLC Equity Award.
+Forfeiture of compensation may be triggered by, amongst other things, a misstatement of the accounts, fraud, regulatory breaches and serious breaches of contract See details above in relation to the overall annual variable award See details above in relation to the overall annual variable award At least 70% of the annual variable award will be paid in the form of ICG PLC Equity Award.
 Our current practice has been to defer in a range between 70% and 90% of total variable pay See details above in relation to the overall total variable pay award 5.
-Shareholding requirement ▶ To align the interests of the Group's Executive Directors with those of shareholders. ▶ To further enhance long-term alignment with shareholders, a post-cessation shareholding requirement has been introduced serious breaches of contract Executive Directors are required to build ownership of a number of ordinary shares in the Group, normally over five years from appointment, with a market value equal to a multiple of the Director's annual base salary.
-This multiple is three times for the CEO and two times for any other Executive Director Executive Directors are normally required to maintain this level (or the level so far accrued at cessation, if lower) of holding for two years after they cease to be employed ▶ N/A ▶ N/A ▶ CEO's minimum shareholding requirement has been increased to 300% of base salary under the proposed new policy.
+Shareholding requirement To align the interests of the Group's Executive Directors with those of shareholders.
+To further enhance long-term alignment with shareholders, a post-cessation shareholding requirement has been introduced Executive Directors are required to build ownership of a number of ordinary shares in the Group, normally over five years from appointment, with a market value equal to a multiple of the Director's annual base salary.
+This multiple is three times for the CEO and two times for any other Executive Director Executive Directors are normally required to maintain this level (or the level so far accrued at cessation, if lower) of holding for two years after they cease to be employed ▶ N/A ▶ N/A CEO's minimum shareholding requirement has been increased to 300% of base salary under the proposed new policy.
 All Executive Directors must continue to meet the requirement (or retain all shares if actual holding is lower) for two years post-cessation of employment